 Building Bridges or Building Walls – Personal Relationships

 Personally, it is not as easy or simple.
 Personal relationships can be messy and complicated, whether with friends, family, or intimate partners.
 Our personal needs, wants, and preferences can get in the way.
 The ego makes itself known when we feel threatened, scared, or uncomfortable.
 Our needs can sometimes compete for attention.
 Fear tells us we need to protect ourselves; it is a survival instinct that can get distorted.
-Learning how to distinguish the difference between fear of circumstances and situations that may only affect us for minutes or hours versus fear in situations that may have consequences that last months, years, or life-threatening is important.
-For many of us, our nervous system can not discern the difference between these different levels of fear.
+Learning to distinguish between fear of circumstances and situations that may only affect us for minutes or hours, versus fear in situations that may have consequences that last months, years, or be life-threatening, is important.
+For many of us, our nervous system cannot discern the difference between these levels of fear.
 Fear of not being accepted or liked by a new member of your social circle is drastically different from fear of crossing the street and a Mack truck not stopping at a red light!

 Building Bridges or Building Walls - Providence Holistic Counseling Services - man-in-black-shirt-pointing-at-woman-in-white